 We’re living the unfathomable and we are taking each day as it comes.
-The global pandemic of COVID-19 has justified one thing, there is no right and wrong when making decisions about your wedding during the pandemic.
+Almost 2 years into the global pandemic of COVID-19, it has justified one thing, there is no right and wrong when making decisions about your wedding during the pandemic.
 Currently, all that matters is every individual's contribution to control the contamination of this virus by practising social distancing and undertaking respective measures to limit its spread.

-If you had to postpone your wedding due to the wrecked up situation caused by the novel coronavirus, we understand what you’re going through.
+If you had to postpone your wedding due to the wrecked up situation caused by the novel coronavirus and its variants, we understand what you’re going through.
 While it's important to take your time to put things together and plan your postponed wedding keeping everyone's safety in mind, it’s also important to align your guests with the new plan.
 We know you’ve been thinking about how to break the news to your guests and the right way to go about it, and so, we had to ensure we stay with you in this and guide you through.

 Here is a step by step guide for you to follow, to break the news of your wedding postponement to your guests: